mamaheux/pyodas2/docs/tutorials/file/ssl.rst

    directions by leveraging the physical arrangement of the microphone array and the modeled grid of possible directions.

-By default, PyODAS2 determines a single TDOAs for each microphone pairs and two DOAs.
+By default, PyODAS2 determines a single TDOA and two DOAs.
 These numbers can be increased.

 Below is a breakdown of the code.